34 Beautiful Native Plants for Texas Gardens

 Texas rock rose, also known as Texas swamp mallow, is a small shrub that is native to Texas.
 This plant grows well in shallow, dry, well-drained rocky soil.
 Plant it in full sun or with some light afternoon shade.
 These plants are not bothered by deer.

 Texas rock rose blooms from spring through fall.
 The flowers resemble a dark pink hibiscus with prominent anthers and stamen.
-For ornamental uses, plant the Texas rock rose in a sunny perennial garden where the showy flowers will attract butterflies and hummingbirds.
+For ornamental uses, plant these Texas native plants in a sunny perennial garden where the showy flowers will attract butterflies and hummingbirds.

 Texas Sage